-At Mastery, we believe all students can learn and achieve.
+At Mastery, we believe all students can learn and thrive.
 Our schools offer a variety of approaches to support learning and development across a diversity of student needs.
 We meet students where they are and ensure they have the proper supports and systems to leverage their strengths and potential, and accelerate learning.

-We have developed a comprehensive safety net to ensure all students succeed.
+We have developed a comprehensive safety net to ensure all students succeed, including:

 - Response to Instruction & Intervention (RTII)

 - Emotional Support & Trauma Informed Care

 - Full range of Specialized Services programs and services

 - ELL and bilingual programming